coolsamson7/aspyx/README.md

 The following features are supported
 - constructor injection
 - method injection
+- post processors
 - factory classes and methods
 - support for eager construction
 - support for singletons
 - lifecycle events methods
+- custom scopes
-- bundling of injectable object sets by configuration classes including recursive imports
+- bundling of injectable object sets by environment classes including recursive imports and inheritance
-- container instances that relate to configration classes and manage the lifecylce of related objects
+- container instances that relate to environment classes and manage the lifecylce of related objects
 - hierarchical containers

 Let's look at a simple example